The Overarching Story

 Because it's just a fantasy game world.
 Religions are founded on less.
 You can't take it too seriously.
 Underneath it's still magic, swords, and orcs.
 And did I mention a good codpiece?

 When it all comes together a game world should be more than the sum of its pieces: it should be vibrant, intriguing and have a sense of mystery.
 It should reward you for looking into the dark corners.
 And it needs to flex and stretch to fit the story you want to tell.
-So jump in, kick the wheels on the cart, ask what's on tap.
+So jump in, kick the wheels, ask what's on tap.
 Explore and make it yours.
-In the end, it's just a set for your adventures.
+In the end, it's just a set piece for your adventures.

 Indago (Latin /inˈdaː.ɡoː/; Gender: feminine; Type: verb, noun): "explore, investigate, hunt for" -- also "ring of huntsmen/nets/troops/forts; encircling with snares;"